thefalc/snowflake-to-skyflow-container-service/README.md

-# Translation Native App
+# Skyflow Detokenize Snowpark Container Service

 This is a simple Go web server that performs bulk detokenization requests with Skyflow.
 The intention is to run this using Snowpark Container Services in Snowflake to perform bulk detokenization from a query written in Snowflake.

-## Sample Native App script
+## Skyflow Detokenize Snowpark Container Service Script

 Before you can test the code, please follow the instructions for [Snowpark Container Services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview) to get the Docker container deployed.